kalisio/kdk/docs/api/core/components.md

     translation: // the default translation to apply to render the text.
 Default value is ['-50%', '-50%'] (optional) },
   anchor: 'bottom-center', // the anchor of the shape.
 Default value is `center-center` (optional)
-  radiusToSize: (r) => { return ...  } // a function to compute the size according a radius.
+  radiusToSize: (r) => { return ...  }, // a function to compute the size according a radius.
 Default function returns the double of the radius (optional)
-},
+  extraStyle: 'background-color: #1A1A1A', // additional CSS to be applied to the shape (optional) },
 ```